 Our company has invited growth engineers from Facebook to share their growth experiences.
 The first question everyone asks is always: Do you know what the mission of your company is?
 People who don't know the company's mission will only end up tangled in strategic decisions.

-It's the same as being a person and doing a business.
+It's the same as being a person and doing business.

 We all need to lead our lives, not just manage.
 Leadership and management are like thoughts and actions.
 Leaders focus on "what do I want to achieve".
 Management is concerned with "how to get things done effectively".
 True leadership is doing the right thing.
 Leading in the right direction is more important than hard work.

-So, what is your mission and vision in life?
+So, what are your mission and vision in life?